 If you want to incorporate a little meditation into your non-journaling, check out my non-journaling meditation here.
 It includes a pre-journal meditation, 10 minute journaling time with music, and a post-journal meditation.

 You can also check out the vlog version of this blog here...

 Be well, y'all!

 Crystalyn Jass Kirkpatrick, M.Ed., NCC, Licensed Professional Counselor

-Texas online therapist in San Antonio, Austin, Dallas, Houston, and everywhere in between via
+Texas online therapist in San Antonio, Austin, Dallas, Houston, El Paso and anywhere in Texas

 Crystalyn Jass Kirkpatrick Counseling PLLC